mverleg/pyjson_tricks/README.rst

 Numpy arrays
 +++++++++++++++++++++++++++++++++++++++

-The array is encoded in sort-of-readable and very flexible and portable format, like so:
+When not compressed, the array is encoded in sort-of-readable and very flexible and portable format, like so:

 .. code-block:: python